Skip to main content

 As Willingham and Lovette explain:

 The vague Ikea instructions aren’t bad advice.
 You’re better off taking an occasional look at the big picture as opposed to keeping your head down and your little hex wrench turning.
-Likewise, reading comprehension strategies encourage you to pause as you’re reading, evaluate the big picture, and think about where the text is going.
+Likewise, strategies encourage you to pause as you’re reading, evaluate the big picture, and think about where the text is going.
 And if the answer is unclear, reading comprehension strategies give students something concrete to try and a way to organize their cognitive resources when they recognize that they do not understand.

 The limitation of the “strategies” approach to building a desk, though, is that it really only works if you already know how to build a desk!
 The same is true of comprehension; readers can’t effectively apply metacognitive strategies unless they already understand much of what they’ve read.

 Let’s take, for example, the sentence “The earth is only one of the sun’s many satellites.”
 One student might have read or heard another book about the solar system and infer that the author is referring to the other planets (or other objects) orbiting the sun.
-But this “strategic” move depends on having a significant amount of vocabulary and background knowledge already in place.
+But this “strategic” move depends on having a significant amount of and already in place.

 Bottom line?
 Spending a limited amount of time teaching comprehension strategies can help our students be metacognitive and independent in their reading, but skilled comprehension ultimately depends on language comprehension.